 Specific to ice hockey, the FMS has failed to show adequate clinical utility to identify those at risk for injury in youth , male NCAA Division I , men’s junior [11, 12], or East Coast Hockey League (ECHL) players .
 Although the FMS may be a valuable tool for practitioners in a variety of contexts, current data suggests that it has limited, if any, capacity for injury risk identification in ice hockey athletes.
 Through this analysis, I’m not trying to discredit the FMS; it certainly has value in many different settings.
+For example, as I noted above, it’s a great standardized tool for evaluating asymmetry, which may help identify at-risk athletes.
 However, I would choose a more time-efficient protocol that may have better translation to ice hockey athletes.

 The SEBT and Y-Balance Test